You want smart political talk without the meltdowns?

 It's very unfair.

-All right, glad you're with us, Sean Hannity Show, 800, 941 Sean is our toll free telephone number if you want to be a part of the program, hour two of the program.
+Sean is our toll-free telephone number if you want to be a part of the program, hour to the program.

-It's almost like we live in a twilight zone era if we're talking about obstruction.
+It's almost like we live in a Twilight Zone era if we're talking about obstruction.

-Because the same people that sat back and allowed Hillary Clinton to delete acid wash, bleach bit, you know, 33,000 emails about a wedding of funeral yoga and her husband who does an email, and then of course, destroy the blackberries and of course destroy the hard drives.
+Because the same people that sat back and allowed Hillary Clinton to delete, acid wash, bleach bit, you know, 33,000 emails about a wedding of funeral yoga and her husband who does an email, and then, of course, destroy the BlackBerries and, of course, destroy the hard drives.

 Period, end of sentence.

-Now, this all came in relation to a tweet that he had put out over the weekend, uh, and the president saying, well, I had to fire General Flynn because he lied to the vice president and the FBI.
+Now, this all came in relation to a tweet that he had put out over the weekend and the president saying, well, I had to fire General Flynn because he lied to the vice president and the FBI and probably inarticulately written in some regards.

 So I think there's a point by some people to be made here.